 Regulations and guidelines for bike parking in private space (which includes things like store parking lots and apartment buildings) vary across jurisdictions.

-- DC – Regulations and requirements, Design Guidelines (PDF)
+- DC – Regulations and requirements, Bike Parking Guide (PDF)

 - Arlington – Bike Parking Specifications (PDF)